MicrosoftDocs/ai-builder/ai-builder-docs/common-issues.md

 If the problem persists (no new model gets fixed by this sequence), contact the support team.

+## AI Builder form processing is not extracting tables than span across multiple pages
+Support for extracting tables than span across multiple pages is currently experimental.
+Experimental features aren't meant for production usage and have restricted functionality; therefore, we cannot provide support for experimental features.
+Please see the [latest guidance with regards to multipage tables support in AI Builder today](./form-processing-multipage.md)

 ### See also

 - [Get support for AI Builder](support.md)